Zyjacya-In-love/Pedestrian_Detection_YOLOv3_in_INRIA/README.md

 Here are some results to share.

-For training model, loss curve plot as follows, it's 3000 to 135249 because it start with a bigger loss.
+For training model, loss curve plot as follows, it's 3000 to 135249 because it start with a high loss.

 <img src="./README/README0.png" width="400" height="334">